-Fig. 4 shows a theoretical model of such a noise reduction algorithm in relation to the conditional estimation problem of Fig. 2a.
+Fig. 4 shows a the model of the noise reduction task in relation to the conditional estimation problem of Fig. 2a.
 The signal degradation consists in the additive background noise n(k).
 In both analysis blocks A and B of Fig. 2a the Discrete Fourier Transform (DFT) is used.